Injective Protocol (INJ) Reaches Market Cap of $2.18 Billion

 Injective Protocol’s genesis date was October 17th, 2020.
 Injective Protocol’s total supply is 100,000,000 tokens and its circulating supply is 97,697,857 tokens.
 The Reddit community for Injective Protocol is https://reddit.com/r/injective and the currency’s Github account can be viewed here.
 Injective Protocol’s official website is injective.com.
 Injective Protocol’s official Twitter account is @injective_ and its Facebook page is accessible here.

 It is usually not possible to buy alternative cryptocurrencies such as Injective Protocol directly using US dollars.
-Investors seeking to trade Injective Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
+Investors seeking to trade Injective Protocol should first buy Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, GDAX or Changelly.
 Investors can then use their newly-acquired Bitcoin or Ethereum to buy Injective Protocol using one of the aforementioned exchanges.

 Receive News & Updates for Injective Protocol Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Injective Protocol and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.